top of page

 🔹 Step 1: Book a Long Appointment with Your GP

-• Ask for a “long consultation for a Mental Health Treatment Plan”
+• Ask for a “long consultation for a Mental Health Treatment Plan.”

-• Bring any relevant information or a list of concerns
+• Bring any relevant information or a list of concerns.

 🔹 Step 2: GP Assessment

-• Ask questions about your mental health symptoms, history, and functioning
+• Ask questions about your mental health symptoms, history, and functioning.

-• Complete the plan and set goals
+• Complete the plan and set specific goals.

 🔹 Step 3: Referral to a Psychologist

-• The GP can:
+Your GP can:

-• You’ll receive a referral letter or your psychologist will be sent one directly
+• You’ll receive a referral letter, or your psychologist will be sent one directly.

 📅 How Many Sessions Are Covered?